Anti-Rightist Campaign: Punishments

 In 1957, rightists received widespread condemnation.
 A portion of those persecuted admitted to their "crimes" and agreed to go through labor reform to purge their "reactionary" minds and grow through difficulties.
 Punishments included imprisonment, reform internment through labor camps (laogai), internment in farms, re-education through labor, banishment to the countryside, layoffs, short-term imprisonment in work units, working under surveillance, and salary cuts.
 The Xingkaihu labor camp was established due to the lack of prison facilities from the large-scale persecution during the Anti-Rightist campaign and was directly managed by the Beijing Public Security Bureau.
 The CCP mixed political prisoners with criminals in the labor camp, which allowed the police to utilize criminal prisoners to surveil and discipline the political prisoners.
 In Beidahuang, labor camp authorities made maneuvers that benefited themselves and were hyperactive, which contributed to severe food scarcity and heavy volumes of work for the exiled.
 This gave rise to a large death toll for the exiles.
 The exiles also received physical abuse and some committed suicide.
 On the army farms and in the Xingkaihu labor camp, a number of intellectuals attacked others to promote themselves and to display their loyalty to the authorities.
 Many rightists and political exiles still identified with the Party's ideology and acquiesced to the idea of ideological reform through labor.
 They worked hard to show penitence and reach self-atonement.
 Some became self-afflicted.

 A number of people were executed.
 Administering several provinces in the southwest, Deng proved so zealous in killing alleged counter-revolutionaries that even the chairman felt obliged to write to him.
 Mao urged Deng Xiaoping to slow down the campaign's body count, saying:

+"If we kill too many, we will forfeit public sympathy and a shortage of labor power will arise."